Agusioma/house-price-prediction/README.md

 *Grid Search Optimization* was used to optimize the model in which various hyperparameters were used.

- Finally, **Cross-validation** was helped in testing and validating the model.

   > The code will be improved time to time and OOP will be used for the code.
 Also, run it on Google Colabs for time saving